Update 27 July 2020

 We understand that these are worrying and isolating times for some of our patients and their families, but even though we can’t see you face to face we are still here for you.
 If you would like to speak to a member of the team, please call us Monday – Friday mornings on 01622 792200 ext 260 or email firstname.lastname@example.org If we are not available to pick up, please do leave us a message, as the answerphone is checked daily and we will get back to you as soon as possible.
 This link will take you to a printable document of useful contacts which we hope will be of help to you or your family and friends.
 There is also important information on the NHS and Government’s websites and this is provided in different languages and formats.

 We have also set up a peer to peer support group on Facebook which is open to all our patients and their carers.
 This closed group will enable you to connect and support each other.
-You can ask one of our team for the details or request to join the group on Facebook using this link.
+You can ask one of our team for the details or request to join the Heart of Kent Hospice - Patients and Carers Support Group on Facebook.

 Our Stepping Stones bereavement group and bereavement drop-in are cancelled until further notice.
 We are still able to offer you emotional support over the telephone on Thursday mornings 10:00am– 12:00pm.
 Please call the team on 01622 792200 ext 259/260, or email us email@example.com